 Under Mexican law, holders of shares of any series are entitled to vote as a class in a special meeting governed by the same rules that apply to extraordinary shareholders meetings on any action that would have an effect on the rights of holders of shares of such series.
 There are no procedures for determining whether a particular proposed shareholder action requires a class vote, and Mexican law does not provide extensive guidance on the criteria to be applied in making such a determination.

-Beginning in 2004, FEMSA implemented a new stock incentive plan for certain top executives based on Economic Value Added (EVA).
-The plan is administered by a trust that purchases FEMSA BD Units and/or options on FEMSA BD Units on the open market (The officers of Coca-Cola FEMSA receive Coca-Cola FEMSA Series L Shares and/or options).
-(See our 20-F form for more information)
+Yes.
+FEMSA and its subsidiaries have a stock incentive plan with a 3-year vesting period, for certain top executives based on Economic Value Added (EVA).
+The plan is administered by a trust that purchase FEMSA BD Units and/or options on FEMSA BD Units on the open market (or Coca-Cola FEMSA Series L Shares and/or options for Coca-Cola FEMSA’s officers).
+(See our 20-F form for more information).

 In accordance to Mexican law, FEMSA's shareholders approved a maximum amount to be potentially used in share repurchases during the fiscal year 2003.
 The established amount was Ps.
 3,000 millions.
 FEMSA, however, has not actively pursued a share buy back program since January 2001.